About

 Ex Officio

-Angela Poe – As Program Manager for Public Information and Engagement with the city’s Department of Environmental Quality and Public Works, Angela helps Celebrate Lexington stay on top of issues and programming in all six areas.
+Angela Poe – As Senior Program Manager for Public Information and Engagement with the city’s Department of Environmental Quality and Public Works, Angela helps Celebrate Lexington stay on top of issues and programming in all six areas.

 In Memorium